Shraddha-jpg/DiagnoSys/StorageSystem.md

 2) Select settings created from the drop down menu
 3) Click "Update" to ensure that the settings are applied.

-The settings are applied effectively only once the volumes are exported.
+The settings are applied effectively only once the volumes are exported to their respective hosts.

 ![Storage System Simulator UI for Volume](images/volumesettingsreponse.png)